Committees of the Board of Directors - SAAQ

 Governance and Ethics Committee

-This committee is mandated to establish and submit rules of governance to the Board of Directors, and monitor best practices in governance.
+This committee is mandated to establish and submit rules of governance to the Board of Directors and to monitor best practices in governance.
 It is also tasked with analyzing potential ethical and governance issues of concern and, where necessary, making recommendations to the Board of Directors on how to avoid and manage these issues.
 This committee ensures sound management of the SAAQ’s operations.

 The Governance and Ethics Committee sees to the application of the Règlement sur la gouvernance de la Société de l'assurance automobile du Québec et du Fonds d'assurance automobile du Québec (PDF, 247.5 KB) (the bylaw regulating the governance of both the SAAQ and Québec's automobile insurance fund – in French only) and, where necessary, proposes amendments to the Board of Directors.
 Il also submits the Code d'éthique et de déontologie des administrateurs et vice-présidents de la Société de l'assurance automobile du Québec (PDF, 7.7 MB) (the code of ethics and rules of conduct for SAAQ administrators and vice-presidents - in French only), and the SAAQ’s sustainable development action plan to the Board of Directors for approval.
 This committee is also tasked with submitting proposed amendments to the requisite board member skills and experience profiles to the Board of Directors for approval, and developing the onboarding and continuing education program for board members.

-Asset, liability, Risk and Audit Committee
+Liabilities and Assets and Audit Committee

 This committee is responsible for the development and review of the SAAQ’s policy framework for long-term insurance fund management, as well as the attendant funding policy, financing policy and investment policy.
 It submits these policies to the Board of Directors for approval and oversees their implementation.